VasanthKumarTR/proxmox-templates/Proxmox/Packer/README.md

    cp secrets.pkrvars.hcl.example secrets.pkrvars.hcl
    ```

-2. Edit `secrets.pkrvars.hcl` with your actual Proxmox password and SSH password.
+2. Edit `secrets.pkrvars.hcl` with your actual Proxmox password and a Proxmox API token.

 The `secrets.pkrvars.hcl` file is included in `.gitignore` to prevent accidental commits of sensitive information.